iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 one.
 They do so by leveraging the change of variables formula, defining a bijection from the simple distribution to the complex one.

-For most of the time, the flows achieving the notable results were constructed by chaining several differentiable and invertible transformations.
+For most of the time, the standard definition of flows, achieving the notable results, was based on chaining several differentiable and invertible transformations.
 However, these diffeomorphic transformations limit the flows in their complexity as such have to be simple.
 Furthermore, this leads to trade-off sampling speed and evaluation performance <d-cite key="papamakarios_normalizing_2019"></d-cite>.
-Their continuous couterpart, Continuous Normalizing Flows (CNFs) have been held back by limitations in their simulation-based maximum likelihood training
+Their continuous couterpart, Continuous Normalizing Flows (CNFs) have been held back by limitations in their simulation-based maximum likelihood training <d-cite key="tong_improving_2023"></d-cite>.
-<d-cite key="tong_improving_2023"></d-cite>.

 # Continuous Normalizing Flows